aegrumet/umbilical/README.md

 `GET /API/proxy?rss=<feed url>`

+`GET /API/proxy?chapters=<chapters url>`

-Proxies the provided RSS feed.
-Returns an error if feed fails parsing.
-Returns raw RSS xml if parsing passes.
+Proxies the RSS or chapters url.
+Returns an error if the resource fails parsing.
+Returns raw unparsed resource if parsing passes.

-Philsophy: Only proxy RSS, to protect the service, but be otherwise unopinionated about parsing.
+Philsophy: Only proxy known formats, to protect the service, but be otherwise unopinionated about parsing.

 ## search API